Ben-G/Website/content/post/24-Flux-iOS.md

 {{< /highlight >}}

 The `_state` property is used within the store to mutate the state.
 The `state` property is used by clients that want to subscribe to the store.
-This allows store subscribers to receive state updates but doesn't allow them to mutate state directly.
+This allows store subscribers to receive state updates but doesn't allow them to mutate state directly (state mutation should only happen through actions!).

 In the initializer the internal observable property is simply bound to the external signal producer: